-Earthquake simulation use case (MISFIT) - Alessandro
+Earthquake simulation use case (MISFIT)

 Introduction

 The activity aims at improving the back-end services of an existing application in the field of Computational Seismology.
 The use case enables the processing and the comparison of data resulting from the simulation of seismic wave propagation following a real earthquake and real measurements recorded by seismographs.
 It will integrate software from the VERCE project, taking advantage of the computing services of the EGI Federated Cloud, using data from EIDA / ORFEUS organization.